-The Constitution outlines the structure of the court system in Ireland by expressly establishing the Supreme Court, a court of final appeal, and the High Court, a court of first instance with full jurisdiction in all criminal and civil matters.
+The Constitution outlines the structure of the court system in Ireland by expressly establishing the Supreme Court, a court of final appeal in all matters of constitutional, civil and criminal law, the Court of Appeal in matters of constitutional, civil and criminal law, and the High Court, a court of first instance with full jurisdiction in all criminal and civil matters.
 Provision is also made in Article 34.3.4 for the establishment of courts of local and limited jurisdiction, on the basis of which the Circuit Court and the District Court, which are organised on a regional basis, were established by statute.

 (i) The District Court

 The District Court is a court of local and limited jurisdiction, having the authority to deal only with certain matters arising within its functional area.
 The District Court's jurisdictional powers are conferred upon it by statute and it may not, therefore, deal with any matters which fall outside its statutory remit.
 In civil matters, the District Court has jurisdiction to deal with claims which are not in excess of €15,000 (and €2,000 in small claims).
 In matters of family law, the District Court has jurisdiction in matters concerning maintenance, custody of, and access to, children and may make orders pertaining to domestic violence.
 In criminal matters, the District Court is a court of summary jurisdiction and deals with the non-jury trial of persons charged with minor offences.
 The District Court also has jurisdiction to grant bail in most cases and deals with the issue of sending an accused forward for trial in cases involving criminal offences outside its jurisdiction.